justintanner/ra-103/README.md

-## Rails Academy: Lesson 101
+## Rails Academy: Lesson 101 - Command Line Essentials

-In this less we will cover all the fundamental command line tricks you'll need for this course.

-This lesson is **required** for all other lessons.
+This lesson covers the fundamental command-line skills required for this course.
+Completion is necessary before proceeding to other lessons.

 ### Topics